wooga/etest/README.md

 ## Running the Tests

-Run ```deps/etest/bin/etest-runner``` from the top-level directory and all the tests in the test directory will be executed.
+In your project directory, run ```deps/etest/bin/etest-runner``` to execute all tests in the `test` directory.

 Run ```deps/etest/bin/etest-runner test/integration/user_login_test.erl``` to
-execute only a single test file
+execute a single test file.